 High School students who earned dual college or concurrent enrollment credit (p.
-31) prior to graduation are considered freshmen for admission purposes.
+31) prior to graduation are considered Freshmen for admission purposes.

 Evaluation of U.S. transfer work occurs for degree-seeking students after all official transcripts have been received in the Office of Admissions.
-The application of transfer credit toward a degree at the university cannot be determined until the transcript has been evaluated and a degree plan is made.
+The application of transfer credit toward a degree at the University cannot be determined until the transcript has been evaluated and a degree plan is made; therefore, students should send college credit as soon as it is available on the official transcript.
 The evaluation of international transfer credit is processed by the Office of Admissions once all documents are submitted (complete transcripts, syllabus/catalog and evaluation, as applicable), during the first semester of enrollment.